OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/02-design.md

     - Task 2: Integrate a GitHub repo with Zenodo

    3. Find resources (video, illustrations, screencasts, podcasts, assignments, quizzes, presentations)
-    - TBC
+    - In prep

    4. Write concise, engaging video (and audio) scripts
-    - TBC
+    - In prep

    5. Review all learning resources, adjusting as needed
-    - TBC
+    - In prep

    6. Finalise all scripts
     - TBC